Family Friendly Employer Practices

 Today, 63% of Colorado’s children birth through the age of four have all available parents in the workforce.
 Many families struggle to access high quality, affordable child care programs and are not provided with supportive family policies at work.
 Employers can attract and retain a workforce that is more present, prepared, and productive when they offer family friendly workplace policies.

-When businesses support parents and caregivers they help to strengthen families and promote positive parenting so young children can achieve their full potential.
+When employers support parents and caregivers they help to strengthen families and promote positive parenting so young children can achieve their full potential.
 Family friendly policies that support child well-being and family stability contribute to a healthy, thriving, and productive society for Colorado.

-Business leaders can support young children and families in several ways.
+Employers can support young children and families in several ways.